 - A Malcolm in the Middle episode has Lois imagining what her life would be if she'd had all girl children.
 She goes to the mall and alternates between reality and daydreams about her 'perfect' life with her daughters.
 Unfortunately, it turns out to be a mess.
 Mallory (Malcolm) is in love with a lazy guy and manipulates Hal to get what she wants, Daisy (Dewey) is a know-it-all, Frances (Francis) works at Hooters and is married to a much older man, and Renee (Reese) is pregnant.
 And Hal has become grossly overweight due to the anxiety caused by raising four daughters.
 It's something of a subversion, however, since by the end of the episode Lois is still hoping her next child will be a girl.

 - Weird Science has an episode called "It's a Wonderful Life...
-Without You", so you can guess how well it goes when they try to do this.
-While at first Chett and Gary initially look better, they soon find how their new lives are actually worse.
+Without You", in which Lisa creates for Wyatt a world where he does not exist.
+While at first Chett and Gary initially look better, they soon find how their new lives are actually worse, as without Wyatt, Chett is under pressure and Gary is a thief.
 But when Wyatt wants Lisa to return him to the world where he was born, she can't, because she was never created, so they have to find a way to communicate with Chett and Wyatt so they can create Lisa in their world.

 - An episode of 80s Brit Com Sorry! had this plot.
 Notably, the library was a less welcoming place without Timothy's influence, and his mother was a lonely old woman who kept talking to her lapdog, Timothy.